FREQUENTLY ASKED QUESTIONS

 I’m not located in San Mateo County.
 Can you still help me with my estate planning case?

 Yes!
 San Mateo County is where the majority of my clients are based, but by no means is my practice limited to this area.
-Additionally, I serve San Bruno and the surrounding communities in the area.
 If you have an estate planning issue that requires the help of an attorney, I encourage you to contact my office.
 During a free consultation, we can discuss your case, your location and how I may be able to help.